openforis/sepal-doc/docs/source/feature/project.rst

     :group: recipe-process
     :width: 49%

-To remove a project, select the :btn:`<fa-solid fa-trash>` icon (located next to its name).
-(Note: all recipes included in the process will be destroyed as well).
+To remove a project, select the :btn:`<fa-solid fa-trash>` icon (located beside its name).
+(Note: all recipes included in the process will be destroyed as well.)

 .. thumbnail:: ../_images/feature/project/project-list.png
     :title: The list of projects available in your SEPAL account